burlesonbiblechurch/bbcyouth/_posts/2011-10-16-next-big-event-bonfire.md

 Start whittling your mallow roasters and come on out to Rick's place on November 19th, 2011, at 7pm for the largest* bonfire in Texas.
-We'll have a roaring fire (as long as the fire ban is still lifted), worship, S'mores&reg;, and one heck of a good time.
+We'll have a roaring fire (as long as the fire ban is still lifted), worship, S'mores&reg;, a rousing game of capture the flag, and one heck of a good time.

-**Don't forget** your jacket, long johns, gloves, hat, etc., 'cause it's gonna be COLD outside!
+**Don't forget** your jacket, long johns, gloves, hat, etc., 'cause it's gonna be _cold_ outside!

 If you need directions to Rick's house, [contact us](/contact/).

-_\*Bonfire not actual size._
+_\*Bonfire may not actually be the largest in Texas.
+Sorry._